On Averaging and Extrapolation for Gradient Descent: Introduction

 \section{Introduction}

 There is a long history of using strategic weightings of iterates to produce better solutions in convex optimization.
 In many nonsmooth optimization settings, returning the final iterate is known to provide provably suboptimal worst-case guarantees~\cite{NonsmoothLastIterate}.
-A common and well-studied resolution to this problem is to output instead an average (convex combination) of the iterates~\cite{NonsmoothOpt_Lan,Shamir2013,Gustavsson2015,grimmer2024primaldual}.
+A common and well-studied resolution to this problem is to output instead an average (convex combination) of the iterates~\cite{grimmer2024primaldual,Gustavsson2015,NonsmoothOpt_Lan,Shamir2013}.
 In smooth optimization, on the other hand, averaging is not as commonplace; instead, one often simply returns the final iterate.
-One intuitive justification for not averaging is that most theory ensures some monotone decrease, ensuring the last iterate outperforms the rest, e.g., decreasing objective values for gradient descent.
-Beyond the convex combinations underlying averaging, one could consider extrapolations from the iterates, utilizing a not necessarily convex combination of them.
+One intuitive justification for not averaging is that most theory guarantees some monotone decrease, ensuring the last iterate outperforms the rest, e.g., decreasing objective values for gradient descent; however, monotonicity alone is not enough to reach this conclusion.\footnote{One can devise simple examples in which a monotone decrease is guaranteed and yet averaging is beneficial.
+For example, consider gradient descent with stepsizes $h=2-\epsilon$.
+Although this is guaranteed to decrease the objective value at each step, its worst-case convergence is attained on a quadratic function $f(x) = \frac{1}{2} x^2$ for which a final averaging step would improve the solution quality.} Beyond the convex combinations underlying averaging, one could consider extrapolations from the iterates, utilizing a not necessarily convex combination of them.
 Each step of a momentum method, like Polyak's heavy ball method, can be viewed as extrapolating from recent steps to a (hopefully) better next iterate.
 The use of more sophisticated extrapolation techniques, like Anderson acceleration~\cite{AndersonAccel,AndersonAccel_Recent}, have also proven useful in smooth optimization.

 Basic questions remain about the importance (or lack thereof) of averaging and extrapolation in smooth optimization.
 Our primary focus in this paper is on smooth optimization via gradient descent.
-Extensions to other accelerated gradient methods will be considered afterward.
+Extensions to other accelerated gradient methods will be considered in our numerics in \cref{Sect:Numerics}.
 For a convex function $f :\R^\dimension \to \R$ with $L$-Lipschitz gradient, gradient descent iterates

 given initial point $x_0$ and a pre-determined stepsize sequence $h = (h_0, \dots, h_{N-1})$.
 Existing convergence rate theory can handle gradient descent with stepsizes $h_k$ {\it constant} in $(0,2)$, $h_k$ {\it dynamically increasing} up towards two~\cite{Teboulle_4T_Analytical}, and $h_k$ as a special {\it silver} sequence of long stepsizes, frequently greatly exceeding length two~\cite{Silver_Accel}.
 Existing worst-case convergence analysis for all of these stepsize patterns applies to the final iterate, not utilizing any averaging.
 This motivates our first major question: \begin{quote} \emph{Can averaging improve the worst-case performance guarantees of gradient descent (in objective gap or gradient size) for any common stepsizes choices (Constant, Dynamically Increasing, or Silver)?} \end{quote} We prove it cannot.
 See the informal statement of this result in \cref{Thm:IntroThmAvg} and \cref{Sect:Averaging} where this claim is formalized and proven.